ARTICLES ON PAPER MONEY

 Apart from these new security features, the adapted bank-notes do

-of course also posses the security features of the current series.
+of course also posses the security features of the current

-These features, the watermark, the 'see-through-window', the
+series.
+These features, the watermark, the 'see-through-window',

-against counterfeits.
+protection against counterfeits.

 All security features of the adapted bank-note series are

-presented and explained in a special brochure, which, as of today,
+presented and explained in a special brochure, which, as of

-local commercial banks.
+all local commercial banks.

 10 guilders bank note - 25